Elections in Andhra Pradesh: Andhra Pradesh (1956–present)

-Andhra Pradesh

-In 2014, Andhra Pradesh (Total 294) was bifurcated into Telangana (119) and Andhra Pradesh (175) states.

 Performance of Political Parties

 History of political parties

 The Indian National Congress (INC) won a majority of seats at the state level continuously from the formation of the state until 1983 when the Telugu Desam Party (TDP) was formed by Actor N.T.Rama Rao, the first non-Congress government in the state.
 From 1984 to 2004, the politics of the state was essentially a two party system.
 The INC regained the state from 1989 to 1994.

-The TDP formed the state government from 1995 to 2004.
+The TDP formed the state government from 1994 to 2004.
 In 2004, the INC formed the government again.
 This government also completed its second term having won the Assembly elections in 2009.
 The Praja Rajyam Party (PRP) was formed in 2008 by Telugu Film Actor Chiranjeevi; that party won the third largest number of seats in the 2009 state assembly elections and then merged into congress.
 After the death of the chief minister Y. S. Rajashekar Reddy his son Y. S. Jagan Mohan Reddy came into the lime light.
 He has resigned from congress after disputes with congress leadership at center.
-The TDP forms the principal opposition party in the state assembly during this time.

 The state had an ongoing sub-regionalist Telangana movement with the Telangana Rashtra Samithi (TRS) being formed in 2001 on this platform.
 And under the leadership of K Chandrashekar Rao separate state of Telangana was carved out of Andhra Pradesh.
 Then during next elections TDP had emerged with highest number of seats after fighting the elections with BJP and Pawan Kalyan who was entering politics during that time.
 Y. S. Jagan Mohan Reddy has formed a new party after resigning from congress named Y. S. R Congress party which was the main opposition from 2014–2019.
 During this period JanaSena the party of Pawan Kalyan cut ties with TDP due to conflict on special status of Andhra Pradesh which was one of the commitments during the states bifurcation in 2014.
 Also TDP cut ties with BJP in 2019 for the same reason.